noorjabrr/noorjabrr/README.md

 Hello worldd!
 I'm Noor, and I'm 16.
 I enjoy coding as a hobby.
+I started coding at the age of 12, started with C++.
 I made a Python Beginner Course for students in my school under the name of Coding Brainery!
 Check this link: https://www.instagram.com/coding_brainery?igsh=eHM0emhwejJwOHNv&utm_source=qr